hectorcorrea/solr-for-newbies/tutorial.md

   #   "responseHeader": {"status": 0, "QTime": 2},
   #   "schema": {
   #     "fieldTypes":   [lots of field types defined],
+  #
   #     "fields":       [lots of fields defined],
+  #
   #     "dynamicFields":[lots of dynamic fields defined],
+  #
   #     "copyFields":   [a few copy fields defined]
   #   }
   # }
   #
 ```

-You can also view this information via the [Solr Admin](http://localhost:8983/solr/#/bibdata/schema) web page, under the *Schema* menu option or by looking at the `managed-schema` file under the *Files* menu option.
+The advantage of the Schema API is that it allows you to view *and update* the information programatically which is useful if you need to recreate identical Solr cores without manually configuring each field definition.

-You can request each of these categories individually with the following commands (notice that combined words like `fieldTypes` and `dynamicFields` are *not* capitalized in the URLs below):
+You can request information about each of these categories individually in the Schema API with the following commands (notice that combined words like `fieldTypes` and `dynamicFields` are *not* capitalized in the URLs below):

 ```
 $ curl localhost:8983/solr/bibdata/schema/fieldtypes